Conduct Self-analysis Interestingly in Mind Map

 Last but not least, summarize all things you have collected and integrate them into a mind map to save it and use it to urge yourself to keep moving forward.
 This is an interesting way since you can experience awesome drawing experience by adding pictures, choose various themes or layout styles and export the mind map into other formats.
 You can categorize the information according to these questions:

-In addition to mind map, there are a lot of other diagrams that can be used as self-analysis tools.
+Besides mind map, there're a lot of other diagrams that can be used as self-analysis tools.
 SWOT analysis is one useful tool.
 See an example below.